FadzararAI/KYC-Project/README.md

 In this project, I am responsible for creating the entire system as a website.
 To be more specific, I am responsible for creating both the front-end and the back-end of the system as well as designing fundamental diagrams to achieve our objectives.

 ## Technologies
-This KYC project uses **Native PHP** as the backend and **HTML + Tailwind CSS** as the front-end.
+This KYC project uses **Native PHP** as the back-end and **HTML + Tailwind CSS** as the front-end.
 Additionally, **Javascript** is also used to show the tables using DataTables from the database and also a little bit part for the back-end alongside PHP.

 I also simulate RESTful API in some of the PHP code that connects to the MySQL Database.
 It's a bit messy so feel free to look for them yourself.